USS LST-22: Service history

 During the war, LST-22 served exclusively and extensively in the Asiatic-Pacific Theater from September 1943 until November 1945.

 LST-22 sailed from Galveston, Texas, on 19 July 1943, with Convoy HK 109 heading for Key West, Florida, where she arrived on 23 July.

 LST-22 joined a convoy to Guantánamo Bay, Cuba, and the Panama Canal, toward the end of July 1943, on the first leg of the cruise to the Southwest Pacific.
 Stopping at Bora Bora, Tutula, Viti Levu and Noumea the LST reached Brisbane, Australia, late in September 1943.

-LST-22 participated in the landing at Scarlet Beach during the Battle of Finschhafen from 22–24 September 1943.
+LST-22 participated in the landing at Scarlet Beach during the Battle of Finschhafen from 22 to 24 September 1943.

 In November 1943, she sailed from Townsville, Australia to Milne Bay, Oro Bay, Lae, Buna, and back to Milne Bay.
 Early December saw the LST in Port Moresby, then to Lae, in Task Unit 76.3.6 with RAAF equipment and personnel aboard.
 At Goodenough Island, a Marine cargo was loaded consisting of combat vehicles and gear of the First Marine Division to be landed at Cape Cretin and on 13 December 1943, LST-22 completed loading Marine Corps personnel and joined Task Force 76.2.2 consisting of two Coast Guard-staffed and five Navy-staffed LSTs with three destroyers and Reserve (W 149) for Cape Gloucester, New Britain.

 LST-22 participated in the Cape Gloucester landings, New Britain at the end of December 1943 and January 1944.
 After beaching at Cape Gloucester on 26 December 1943, the ship underwent its first enemy air raid.
 Returning to Goodenough Island, another combat load was taken to Saidor, New Guinea, beaching there on 2 January 1944.